JorisChau/rrapply/README.md

-The rrapply-package contains a single function `rrapply`, providing an extended implementation of R-base’s `rapply` function, which applies a function `f` to all elements of a nested list recursively. rrapply is implemented using R’s native C API and for this reason requires no external R-package dependencies.
+The rrapply-package contains a single function `rrapply`, providing an extended implementation of R-base’s `rapply` function, which applies a function `f` to all elements of a nested list recursively and provides control in structuring the returned result. `rrapply` is implemented using R’s native C API and for this reason requires no external R-package dependencies.

 ## Installation